thoughtbot/shoulda-matchers/CONTRIBUTING.md

   guide] was a wonderful piece on this topic when it came out and we still find it to be helpful even today.
 * Squash "WIP" commits and remove merge commits by rebasing your branch against `master`.
-We try to keep our commit history as clean as possible. so we really
+We try to keep our commit history as clean as possible.

 [Tim Pope's guide]: https://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html